dlatk/dlatk/doc/source/tutorials/tut_dla.rst

 Continuing on...
 ================
-More information about dlatkInterface can be found in the following places:
+More information about dlatk's interface can be found in the following places:

 * :doc:`dlatkinterface_ordered`
 * Next tutorial: :doc:`tut_pred`